florza/contests-engine/README.md

 - PUT /api/v1/contests/<id>/matches/<id>

 ## Recent Steps
+- Settings for "tie allowed" (contest) and walk_over (match) with adapted validation of results and additional tests
+- Settings for lucky_loser in match (will only be used later in KO)
 - Field contesttype_params renamed to ctype_params
 - Separated result params in a new field, moved 'points' object from ctype_params to result_params
 - Field userdata in all tables